WACSI Next Generation Internship Programme 2020

 - Contribute to and publicise the Institute’s programmes advertisements;

-- Assist in the development of training materials and toolkits;
+- Assist in the development of training materials and toolkit;

 - Assist in the coordination of training programmes, including handling of logistics and report writing;